 It is best that there is not more than 3 days of abstinence while trying for pregnancy.
 It is also counterproductive to ejaculate several times a day, as the concentration of sperm will be diminished.

 Types of ovulation test

-- Ovulation test on test strips
+- Ovulation test strips

 - Digital Ovulation Test